Ewan McVicar His Website

 A solo show called A Mountain In My Hand about the linkages between Livingstone and various Highlands places and people was performed in September in Nairn, Gairloch and Thurso, and in October in Fort William.

-The Rocks In The River show was performed in Muir of Ord on 23rd November, A solo version was be taken in Ormiston, Stenhousemuir and Edinburgh.
+The Rocks In The River show was performed in Muir of Ord on 23rd November, a solo version was taken to Ormiston, Stenhousemuir and Edinburgh.
 I also tried to support performances of two vocal works about Livingstone that were made by Scots composer Hamish MacCunn - but without success.

 More recently I created for Scotland's National Library another themed show, about Scottish Women In WW1.

-Currently I am investigating 19th C Highland ministers who were amateur archeologists and geologists, and Alexander MacKay of Rhynie, who became a lay missionary in 19th C Uganda.
+I have been investigating 19th C Highland ministers who were amateur archaeologists and geologists, and Alexander MacKay of Rhynie, who became a lay missionary in 19th C Uganda.